dgraph-io/dgraph/wiki/content/get-started/index.md

 ### Adding indexes
 Alter the schema to add indexes on some of the data so queries can use term matching, filtering and sorting.

+{{% notice "tip" %}}
+To make a schema changes from within Ratel, paste them into the popup that appears when clicking "Bulk Edit" in the "Schema" tab.
+Schema changes can also be made using the UI directly.
+{{% notice "tip" %}}

 ```sh
 curl localhost:8080/alter -XPOST -d $'
   name: string @index(term) .